Saulis/vaadin-idea-workspace/README.md

 vaadin-idea-workspace
 =====================

-Here's a collection of IDEA project files in order to get you up and running with Vaadin (7.3) development.
+Here's instructions on how to get you up and running with Vaadin (7.3) development using IntelliJ IDEA 14.
 If you find something to improve, please send a pull request.
 There might be cake available for all who contribute.

-(only tested these with IDEA 13.1 Ultimate in OSX)
+(tested and developed in OSX, so there might be differences to Windows)

 ### Features available
 * Compile Vaadin (hurray!)
 * Compile Themes and Widgetset (use the Ant build window)
+* Run Development Server
-* Run TB3 tests
+* Run SDM

-### Missing features
+* Debug client side in IDEA
-* Run DevMode
+* Run TB4 tests
-* An automatic shell script to run all these nasty installation steps
-* Something else probably

 ### Known issues
 * The ant script for unpacking GWT deletes build/gwt folder under which the gwt.iml file for the gwt module is located.

 ### Getting started
+#### 0. Install IDEA 14 (duh)

 #### 1. Clone the vaadin repo
 ````sh
 git clone https://github.com/vaadin/vaadin.git